 We’ll definitely come again and will also order some of those gorgeous cakes for future celebrations.

 If you go: Happiness café is located in prime downtown location and is open daily from 9 am to 5 pm.
-Park your car along nearby streets or Victoria park.
+Park your car along nearby streets or Victoria Park.
 Happiness café is cozy and cute with elegant blue and white interior.
-It offers the most European atmosphere of all local coffee shops.
+When the weather is nice, you can enjoy your cake and observe the street life from one of the five outdoor terrace tables.
+Happiness offers the most European atmosphere of all local coffee shops.
 Coffee + dessert will cost you around $10.
 Coffee + sandwich also cost approx. $10.

 Address: 430 Wellington Street, London, ON

-–> Realated reading: 28 Best Hiking Trails in London, ON
+–> Related reading: 28 Best London Ontario Hiking Trails for Families

 Nova Era is one of our favourite coffee and cake shops in London.
 This Portuguese café and bakery located in central-east London, just one street east from the Agriplex, offers a wide variety of traditional Portuguese pastries, European desserts, breads, and cakes.
 Everyone can find something delicious exactly for their sweet tooth.
 Except yummy treats, you can come for breakfast or a quick lunch of sandwiches, bagels and toasts with soups and salads.

 Nova Era is one of those places where you come to enjoy little moments of life – you sit down and enjoy your cake with coffee in a pleasant and elegant atmosphere.
 Your coffee will be served in a cup with a saucer and a stainless-steel spoon, no plastic cups.
 Love it!
-To savour with your favourite type of coffee you can choose from various versions of eclairs, brownies, macarons, Swiss rolls, mille-feuilles, cake squares, tarts, or the shop’s specialty – the custard tarts.
-Again, served on a plate with a fork, no paper bags, mess and eating with your fingers at the table.
+For a treat to go with your favourite type of coffee you can choose from various versions of eclairs, brownies, macarons, Swiss rolls, mille-feuilles, cake squares, tarts, or the shop’s specialty – the custard tarts.
+Again, served on a plate with a metal fork, no paper bags, mess and eating with your fingers at the table.

 Before you go, try some of their freshly baked breads, especially the rye loaf with seeds or sourdough varieties.